Study sets, textbooks, questions

 DISCOURSE The replacing of a noun phrase or a whole clause by a single word.
 This is done in order to avoid repetition, or to make a text more cohesive.

 METHODOLOGY A way of displaying the way the different elements of a structure relate to one another, both on a horizontal axis, and on a vertical one.
 Horizontally (syntagmatic), the table displays the order of elements.
 Vertically (paradigmatic), it displays the items that may be substituted for one another.
-These were a popular aid to learning in audiolingualism, since they displayed the structural patterns of the language.

 FUNCTION Attempting to influence the behavior of people.
 Less forceful than a command, although it may be a way of disguising a command.